-Parents of Year 2 & Year 6 pupils will be informed through their child's annual school report the level attained and whether they have achieved the government identified expected level for each Key Stage.
+Parents of Year 2 & Year 6 pupils will be informed through their child's annual school report their child's attainment and whether they have achieved the government identified expected standard for each Key Stage.

 - To assist teachers in reporting progress to parents and relevant agencies as may be required, detailed records of progress and test results are kept on all pupils together with any specific observations made by the teacher or support staff. - It is hoped that our school records will be of great value to the secondary school and their induction process.